berwingan/berwingan.github.io/content/Videos on a Static Site.md

 # Encoding Algorithm
 Now that I have gotten a table setup, the next focus will be on figuring out how to turn a string which represents a url into a QR code.

+1) Position and Rotation markers
+2) Timing Structure (Version of Code, Timing)
+3) Level of Error Correction
+	1) 7%
+	2) 15%
+	3) 25%
+	4) 30%
+4) Mask
+5) Error Correction for Mask and Level of Error Correction
+6) Single Bit ?
+7) Type of Encoding
+	1) Numeric
+	2) Alpha Numeric
+	3) Kanji
+	4) Bytes
+8) Message Length
+9) Message -> ASCII in bits
+10) End of Message Indicator
+11) Error correction data for message